Megaax/Nawy-Task/README.md

 ## Destroying the stack

-> **Important:** If you run `terraform destroy` from a different machine without the same state, Terraform won’t know what to delete.
-Use the same state backend you applied with (consider S3 + DynamoDB for remote state in production).

 * **Via CLI (from `terraform/` dir with the same state):**

   ```bash
   terraform destroy -auto-approve
   ```
-If you don’t have the state anymore, use the AWS CLI cleanup script approach (delete service → task defs → cluster → SG → log group → IAM role → secret).

 ---